 high cost, high reward

-What about when our friend promises to return the favor, but we can’t make it to the interview?
-5.6 out of 7.
+What if our friend promises to return the favor and do whatever we want, but we can’t make it to the interview?
+5.6/7.

-Someone said they’d only help if their friend was seriously sick, if not, they wouldn’t risk their dream job.
+- “I’d only help if my friend was seriously sick, if not, I wouldn’t risk my dream job.”

-Others said they believe everything happens for a reason, so if they miss the interview, something better is in store for them.
+- “Everything happens for a reason.
+If I miss the interview, something better is in store for me.”

 high cost, low reward